KeithSloan/ClickDiffPressure/README.md

 #Diff Pressure Click

-Using a Raspberry Pi to read differantial pressure
+Using a Raspberry Pi to read differential pressure
 ## Hardware
 I went for the 2-way shield but there is a single shield availabe`
 ### Hardware used